ibm-js/dtreemap/MIGRATION.md

 Migration from dojox/treemap to dtreemap:

-- replace any use of "dojo/treemap" package by "dtreemap" instead
+* replace any use of "dojo/treemap" AMD module path by "dtreemap"
-- replace any use of .dojoxTreeMapXSomething CSS classes by .dtreemap-xsomething instead
+* replace any use of .dojoxTreeMapXSomething CSS classes by .dtreemap-xsomething